Math-Muniz/DE-Kafka-Project/README.md

 ## Dataset Used
 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)

-Here is the dataset used in the video - https://github.com/Math-Muniz/DE-Kafka-Project/blob/main/indexProcessed.csv
+Here is the dataset used in the project - https://github.com/Math-Muniz/DE-Kafka-Project/blob/main/indexProcessed.csv